+

 Consider joining a club and you can train as a team, run as a team and learn from each other, building up friendships and interclub rivalries throughout winter.

-This year the first race on our Auckland calendar is the Auckland Half Marathon Championship (for Seniors & Masters) and 10km Championship (for U18s & U20s) on Sunday 6th April.
-This will be followed by the Southland Centennial Relays hosted by ACA on Saturday 12th April.
+This year the first race on our Auckland calendar is the Auckland Half Marathon Championship (for Seniors & Masters) and 10km Championship (for U18s & U20s) on Sunday 12th April.
+This will be followed by the Southland Centennial Relays hosted by ACA on Saturday 18th April.

-The U18/U20’s, Seniors, and Masters’ can also look forward to the exciting Senior Winter League, where club teams challenge each other.
+The U18/U20’s, Seniors, and Masters’ can also look forward to the exciting Senior Winter League, where teams challenge each other.

 For our Junior runners (U8 – U16) we have the Junior Winter Relays League where teams compete for the Hansen and Turnco Shields.